gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 # GitLab Geo

+NOTE: GitLab Geo is in ALPHA development.
+It is considered experimental and not production-ready.
+It will undergo significant changes over the next year, and there is significant chance of data loss.

 > **Notes:**
 - GitLab Geo is part of [GitLab Enterprise Edition Premium][ee].
 - Introduced in GitLab Enterprise Edition 8.9.